Best Picnic Blankets – The Classic Picnic accessory

-Woollen Picnic Blankets
+Woolen Picnic Blankets

 I don’t know about you but whenever I think about picnic blankets my mind is instantly turned to plaid, 100% wool options.
 It is the most striking item you can perhaps buy for your picnic.
-Sure, you could splash out on a great silver cutlery set or purchase those beautiful crystal wine glasses you’ve had your eye on for so long but none of these will come close to the impression a traditional plaid woollen blanket will give off.
+Sure, you could splash out on a great silver cutlery set or purchase those beautiful crystal wine glasses you’ve had your eye on for so long but none of these will come close to the impression a traditional plaid woolen blanket will give off.

-Plaid blankets, of course, refer to the checkered or tartan pattern you probably most associate with kilts but woollen blankets are the most iconic, traditional and sought after blankets for picnics, plaid or no plaid.
+Plaid blankets, of course, refer to the checkered or tartan pattern you probably most associate with kilts but woolen blankets are the most iconic, traditional and sought after blankets for picnics, plaid or no plaid.
 The feel of them on a hot summers day is second to none and if needs be can be wrapped around yourself or your loved ones for warmth when the chill picks up a bit.

 The classic wool blanket from The Tartan CO. is everything a picnic blanket should be.
 Decked out in the classic Stewart colors, this blanket comes in at a size of 68” x 59”.
 It also comes with what I call frayed edges but are described as purled fringes.
 Options are available for different plaids should you require.